 - PRONIA has 11 partners from 5 European countries and Australia

-- PRONIA is coordinated by PD Dr. Nikolaos Koutsouleris from the Ludwig-Maximilian-University Munich, Germany
+- PRONIA is coordinated by Prof. Dr. Nikolaos Koutsouleris from the Ludwig-Maximilian-University Munich, Germany

 PRONIA IP Experts